CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast multipaths compare-cluster-length</h>

-Turns on cluster length comparison for IPv4 for the specified VRF.
-When `on` and iBGP paths have a cluster list, their lengths must be equal to be selected as multipaths.
-The default setting is `off`.
+Enables and disables cluster length comparison for IPv4 for the specified VRF.
+When `enabled` and iBGP paths have a cluster list, their lengths must be equal to be selected as multipaths.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax